microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/onusercreatestartexternalusersselfservicesignup.md

 Namespace: microsoft.graph

-Represents a managed handler for the user creation step in an external identities self-service sign-up user flow on a Microsoft Entra workforce or customer tenant.
-It defines whether a guest or member user type is created.
+This is a managed handler for the user creation step of a customized authentication flow for an application in a Microsoft Entra external tenant defined by a multi-event policy, [externalUsersSelfServiceSignUpEventsFlow](externalUsersSelfServiceSignUpEventsFlow.md).
+It defines what type of user is created.

 Inherits from [onUserCreateStartHandler](../resources/onusercreatestarthandler.md).
 Complex type.